 In addition to the core research activities and production of publications the project will organise and contribute to a number of academic conferences and practical events.
 Based upon the learning from this project a range accessible resources will be developed that will allow the wider Catholic community to apply this research to their own contexts.

-The project is delivered using funding from the Porticus Trust to resource a partnership between the Archdiocese of Liverpool and Liverpool Hope University.
+The project is delivered using funding from a Dutch Family Foundation to resource a partnership between the Archdiocese of Liverpool and Liverpool Hope University.
 At the university the project is an innovative collaboration between the Department of Geography and Environmental Science in the Faculty of Science and the subject area of Theology, Philosophy and Religious Studies in the School of Humanities.

 Download an information leaflet on the Ministry Research Project.